Exploring Konark Sun Temple

 Mayadevi/Chayadevi Temple

 The ruins of this temple are in the southwest corner of the temple complex.
 It is dedicated to the wife of the Sun God Chayadevi/Mayadevi.
 A board tells us that it was constructed in the 11th-12th century.
 The temple consisted of a porch or Jagamohana and an inner sanctum or Deul (destroyed over time) on a raised platform.
-We see intricate carvings and sculptures on the platform’s façade and walls.
-A broken sun god statute, amorous couples, mythological figures, gods and goddesses and numerous other creatures can be seen.
+There are intricate carvings and sculptures on the platform’s façade and walls.
+We see a broken sun god statute, amorous couples, mythological figures, gods and goddesses and numerous other creatures.
 There are water outlets of yaali (a mythological figure which is a combination of a lion and an elephant) and crocodiles, too, from which water spouted out in ancient times.

 Mayadevi/Chayadevi Temple in Konark Sun Temple Complex @Rafiq Somani